 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB Statement 75 was implemented in the FYE 6-30-18, and, until a full 10-year trend is compiled, the District has only presented information for the years in which information is available.
+For the purpose of this schedule, amounts included for 2018 are Lamar County School District only and have not been restated to include the Lumberton Public School District.

-LAMAR COUNTY SCHOOL DISTRICT Notes to the Required Supplementary Information For the Year Ended June 30, 2018
+Notes to the Required Supplementary Information For the Year Ended June 30, 2019